Blog

 Compounding (Future Value)

 Compounding increases money over time by earning interest on both the initial amount and accumulated interest.
+To see compounding in action, try the Compound Interest Calculator.

 Discounting (Present Value)